Vermont Septic Tank Regulations — WW & Potable Water Supply Rules

 | WW permit jurisdictional limit | < 6,500 gpd (Regional Office Program) |

-Your Vermont Licensed Designer will specify exact tank capacity based on design flow and VT Technical Standards.
-For systems exceeding 6,500 gpd, a different regulatory track applies (Indirect Discharge Rules, permitting through additional DEC programs).
+Your Vermont Licensed Designer will determine the tank size based on the design flow and VT Technical Standards.
+If your system is over 6,500 gpd, it follows a different set of rules under the Indirect Discharge Rules, requiring permits from additional DEC programs.

 Setbacks — Isolation Distances